 March 25 –Looking southwest as snow begins to envelop Victoria Peak.

 March 25 – Christie Mine Ridge sits to the east on private land.
 I’ve made contact with the land owners and hope to be able to hike it someday.
 I descended back to my 4Runner and even though I had been able to take in some nice views, I was disappointed not to have reached the summit.

 Now, fast-forward to today…

-A closer look at the beginning of the ridge from the Skyline Road.
+A closer look at the beginning of the ridge from the West Sharples Creek Road.

 Centre Peak looked majestic from our parking spot.
 With a starting temperature of -17c and a fresh blanket of snow, it’s hard to believe that it’s actually spring.
 In fact, earlier this morning, Pincher Creek hit -22c, making it the coldest March 31st in history.
 Winter just doesn’t want to take the hint this year!
 A heavy snowfall warning has already been issued for Easter Sunday and Monday.

 Sand Bluff (centre) looked a long way off from our starting point along the ridge crest.

 Once on the crest, it was hard to go astray as we followed it for ~6.5 km to the summit of Sand Bluff (right of centre).